LinkedSoftwareDependencies/Article-Reproducability/content/introduction.md

 To this extent,
 we present _Components.js_,
 a Semantic Dependency Injection framework for JavaScript applications that makes software configuration _addressable_ and _discoverable_, hence surpassing existing Dependency Injection frameworks.
-The complete documentation can be found at [https://componentsjs.readthedocs.io](https://componentsjs.readthedocs.io).
+The framework is open-source, available on [npm](https://www.npmjs.com/package/lsd-components), and its complete documentation can be found at [https://componentsjs.readthedocs.io](https://componentsjs.readthedocs.io).
-Software configurations and modules are described as Linked Data using the [_Object-Oriented Components ontology_](cite:citesAsAuthority van2017describing).
+Software configurations and modules are described as Linked Data using the [_Object-Oriented Components ontology_](cite:citesAsAuthority van2017describing) and the introduced _Object Mapping ontology_.
 By publishing such descriptions, the composition of experimental software, and parts thereof, can be _unambiguously identified_ by IRIs and retrieved with _dereferencing_.